algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ### Optimization

-Before everything else, let's allocate the memory for the array on a [huge page](/hpc/cpu-cache/paging):
+Before everything else, let's allocate the memory for the array on a [hugepage](/hpc/cpu-cache/paging):

 ```c++
 const int P = 1 << 21;                        // page size in bytes (2MB)